OptMap: Geometric Map Distillation via Submodular Maximization: Results

+The optimization, map loading, and total times for all six datasets are presented in \cref{tab:result2_output}.
+The third through fifth columns (labeled method 1) used \emph{a priori} bounds and the sixth through eighth (labeled method 2) did not.
+The percent of total time saved by the \emph{a priori} bounds across the three smaller datasets was between 19$\%$-24$\%$, but the average percent saved across the three larger was 18$\%$-49$\%$.
+The dramatic increase in time saved is due to the fact that tighter bounds reduce the number of solution sets that need to be maintained for larger input sets.
+The total time increases linearly with the distilled map size due to linear increases in both optimization and map loading times.
+Semantic KITTI is a challenging dataset for OptMap because it is collected on a relatively fast moving car.
+This stresses the assumption that sequential descriptors are similar and thus results in larger input sets.

-Summarization is a key application for OptMap, with visual results presented in \cref{fig:result3_kitti,fig:result3_NCD,fig:result3_forestloop}. \Cref{fig:result3_kitti} demonstrates generating summary maps with flexible size and resolution on-the-fly that could be used, e.g., for efficient map communication or global place recognition. \Cref{fig:result3_NCD} shows a high-fidelity and extremely detailed map of the Newer College Dataset Long Experiment generated by OptMap.
-The inset shows a detailed map that is not usually available from LiDAR SLAM in real-time due to the computation and memory load required for maintaining dense maps.
+Summarization is a key application for OptMap, with visual results presented in \cref{fig:result3_kitti,fig:result3_NCD,fig:result3_forestloop}. \Cref{fig:result3_kitti} demonstrates generated summary maps with flexible size, where size-constrained summarization could be valuable for bandwidth-aware multi-robot map sharing or global place recognition. \Cref{fig:result3_NCD} shows a high-fidelity and extremely detailed map of the Newer College Dataset Long Experiment generated by OptMap.
+The inset shows a detailed map that is not usually available from LiDAR SLAM due to the computation and memory load required for maintaining dense maps.
 Finally, \cref{fig:result3_forestloop} shows the largest OptMap distilled map by number of input scans.
-It also highlights the use of position and time constraints described in \cref{sec:pos_time_constr}, as the inset shows the location used to generate the motion planning map shown in \cref{fig:top-right-motionplanning}.
-Although this result focuses on map summarization, we envision many applications of OptMap that utilize real-time map distillation alongside flexible position and time constraints to enhance existing autonomy algorithms and operator awareness.
+We separate optimization and map loading times in \cref{tab:result2_output} to highlight the fact that a significant portion of OptMap's total time comes from needing to load LiDAR scans.
+This demonstrates the need for indirect optimization (i.e., no point-to-point computations) in geometric map distillation, which is further highlighted in the following result.